lizziewilliams09/Solar-System-Simulation/README.md

 ## **Notes**

-* The Excel analysis is not included in the repo; it is summarized in the report.
+* The Excel analysis is not included in the repo; it is summarised in the report.
 * The simulation assumes point-mass particles and does not include relativistic corrections.